 How Graphing Stories Allow My Students to Create

 As we enter our 4th unit in my grade 9 applied math class, students have discovered measurement relationships; linear and non-linear relationships/correlation; and characteristics involving proportionality.
+Obviously, for this topic students will need a good graphing calculator so I would suggest looking at this graphing calculator comparison if your students don’t have these yet.
 We are now beginning to extend the concept of proportional relationships to linear relationships both with and without an initial value.
 At the beginning of this unit, we typically explore the Ontario MFM1P curriculum expectation:

 LR4.02 – describe a situation that would explain the events illustrated by a given graph of a relationship between two variables (Sample problem: The walk of an individual is illustrated in the given graph, produced by a motion detector and a graphing calculator.
 Describe the walk [e.g., the initial distance from the motion detector, the rate of walk].);